keithchambers/cloud-patterns-00-bake-vm-image/README.md

 os_tenant_name: 1873c63cf02347f8bcfd1ea76bc0ce06
 os_tenant_id: project-1
 ```
 An example `~/vars.yml` file is located at `~/cloud-patterns-00-bake-vm-image/vars.yml.example`.

-These setting can be obtained by from the Horizon console with clicking `Download OpenStack RC File` from the `API Access` tab in the `Access & Security` menu.
+These setting can be downlaoded from the Horizon console.
+Go to the `Access & Security` menu, select the `API Access` tab, and click `Download OpenStack RC File`.

 # Usage